satellitecomponent/Neurite/README.md

 ## User Guide
 - Search: Enter a search query to locate windows containing that text.
 A list of search results will display to the left of the menu.
 Click on a search result to zoom your view window to where the window is positioned and scaled within the Mandelbrot set (fractal).
 - Saving: Saving is currently a work-in-progress.
-Text windows and connections between windows can be saved via the Save tab.
+Your networks will can be saved in the browser cache, or downloaded as a .txt file.
+Drag the .txt file into the save box, click load on the imported file in the save box, then click the second load button to display the network.
 Non-textual content currently needs to be re-inserted.
 - Zettelkasten: The Zettelkasten method enables nodes to be created by typing into the main text area.
 The AI follows this format to create and connect its responses together.
 This allows for a tree of thought reasoning process within the Mandelbrot set.